 - Cotton nut milk bags or cheesecloth

-How To Make Thai pickled Mustard Greens
+How To Make Thai Pickled Mustard Greens

-Step 4.
-Wash your glass container, towel dry, and add the chopped-up mustard greens into the jar.
-Layers the leaves with herbs of choice, and tuck them in between.
+Step 6.
+Place in jars for fermenting.
+Wash your glass container, towel dry, and add the chopped-up mustard greens to the jar.
+Layer the leaves with herbs of choice and tuck them in between.
 Pack it in tight.
-Pour the cool salty brine into the jar until completely covered with the mustard greens.
-Make sure there's enough brine, or mold will form.

-Step 5.
-Pour the soaked rice into a cotton cloth sack, synch the string tight, tie a knot, and then submerge the sack over the mustard greens in the glass jar.
-This is the weight to help keep the mustard greens under brine water.
-It’s ok if the top of the sack is not completely submerged, but be sure all the mustard greens are.
+Step 8.
+Make the fermenting weight.
+Pour the soaked rice into a cotton cloth sack, synch the string tight, tie a knot, and place the sack over the mustard greens in the glass jar.
+This weight will help keep the mustard greens under brine water.

 Helpful Kitchen notes

-- When cutting the mustard greens, cut the stems into small ones rather than leave them in large chunks.
+- When cutting the mustard greens, cut the stems into small ones rather than leaving them in large chunks.
 Leave the top of the greens large or uncut as they wilt into smaller pieces in the pickling process.

 - Don’t throw away the rice in the rice sack once you pick the mustard greens.
 I steam or cook the rice and TASTE the BOLD and DELICIOUS pickled rice!